MountainRange/mobius_tunes/README.md

 ```
 Or equivalent with your package manager!

+This project requires FFMPEG or avconv.
+[See this for help](https://ffmpeg.org/download.html)

 Does NOT support windows unless ffmpeg is compiled.
 We recommend you run mobius-tunes run on linux! :smile: